 Adequate parking on the Peninsula is viewed by the community as vital to maintaining a positive residential and business environment, and Portland has done a good job in providing spaces distributed throughout the city.
 However, as the City matures, the real estate consumed by parking, particularly surface parking, becomes increasingly valuable.
 In addition, if the transportation policy includes a parking space in close proximity to where people work, then the car will continue to be their transportation choice and congestion will continue to increase.
 In order to reverse this trend in the long run, it is our opinion that the City should explore alternatives to gradually de-emphasize the single automobile.
-Some of the alternatives which we recommend be evaluated include the following:
+Although concern may exist that less emphasis on the automobile may discourage development on the Peninsula and encourage it in the suburbs, the amenities that downtown Portland provides more than offsets the issues created by less parking.
+Some of the alternatives which we recommend for evaluation include the following:

 - Adopt a parking impact fee for new development rather than requiring the developer to build new spaces.
 The City could then be responsible for managing the parking supply and constructing new spaces, preferably structured as needed. - Construct and promote the use of high quality remote parking in partnership with the business community.
-Such parking would be dependent on a reliable, comfortable and safe transit or shuttle system. - > Develop and promote a rideshare program jointly with the business community which would give preferential parking to participants. - ➢ Institute fee structure changes to favor short term parking for retail businesses and visitors but to encourage use of other viable options for long term parking. - Develop a shared parking supply for the Peninsula that encourages efficiencies by taking advantage of off-setting periods of use by complimentary uses (i.e., office and residential.)
+Such parking would be dependent on a reliable, comfortable and safe transit or shuttle system. - ➤ Develop and promote a rideshare program jointly with the business community which would give preferential parking to participants. - > Institute fee structure changes to favor short term parking for retail businesses and visitors but to encourage use of other viable options for long term parking. - ➤ Develop a shared parking supply for the Peninsula that encourages efficiencies by taking advantage of off-setting periods of use by complimentary uses (i.e., office and residential.)